 The subject and its verb should match in number or tense.
 E.g., ‘The team was cringeworthy in the lackluster choreography they did to ‘My Humps’ before the match.’
 (Not ‘were’, which would work with the plural subject, ‘teams’.)

 A dangling modifier is a phrase or clause not clearly related to the part of a sentence it modifies.
 It’s a common source of unintentional comedy.

-E.g., ‘Running late to watch the movie, a bird pooped all down my friend’s forehead’ (Ed’s note: This did in fact happen to a friend of mine once, though we still made it to the movie).
+E.g., ‘Running late to watch the movie, a bird pooped all down my friend’s forehead’ (Ed’s note: This did happen to a friend of mine once, though we still made it to the movie).

 The clear subject (e.g., ‘My friend and I’, ‘we’) should be included in the sentence.
 One fix: ‘We were running late to watch the movie when a bird pooped all down my friend’s forehead.’